w3c/wai-media-guide/transcripts.md

 Make sure it is easy for users to know that a transcript is available and to get to the trasncript.

-## Example Descriptivbe Transcript from Caption Files
+## Example Descriptive Transcript from Caption Files

-Below is an example of using caption files to create a descriptive transcript.
+Below is an example of caption files used to create a descriptive transcript.

 {::nomarkdown}
 {% include box.html type="start" title="Example caption file of audio information (excerpt)" class="" %}